boyiddha/xpeedstudio-intern/README.md

 ### Tasks
 <ol>
-  <li> Create a MySQL DB table with the following requirements and a frontend submission form for storing the data.</li>
+  <li style="color:green;font-size:17px;"> Create a MySQL DB table with the following requirements and a frontend submission form for storing the data.</li>

   <h3>  Field/ column list: </h3>
   <ul>